 Judges for Small Claims Court Cases in Potter County

-The justice of the peace for Potter County presides over small claims court actions for Potter County.
+A Justice of the Peace for Potter County hears small claims court cases for Potter County.

 Potter County Court Clerk